psyrun/Advance.Penetration.Testing/APT.md

 		* `-sP, -sn` in Nmap

 * netdiscover
-	* Checks for LAN
+	* Checks for LAN.
-	* Have to be on the local subnet
+	* Have to be on the local subnet.
-	* Has a passive and active model
+	* Has a passive and active model.
-	* Good for initial site contact
+	* Good for initial site contact.
 		* Run on laptop while meeting clients. ;)
 	* `netdiscover -r ip_address/range`
-	* `netdiscover -p` for passive
+	* `netdiscover -p` for passive.
 	* `netdiscover -i eth0 -p` (listen the network)
 	* `netdiscover -i eth0 -p` (enumerate the target without sending packets, we just have to sit on the network)

 * Nmap host discovery
-	* On local subnet uses ARP
+	* On local subnet uses ARP.
-	* ICMP is often blocked and host discovery can fail
+	* ICMP is often blocked and host discovery can fail.
-	* Use TCP host discovery sweep
+	* Use TCP host discovery sweep.
 	* `namp ip_address/range -PA80 -sn`
 	* `Ports`
 		* What are the doors on these targets.